Obushera: Production and varieties

-Obushera is produced through the spontaneous fermentation of gelatinized slurries made from flour derived from malted or unmalted millet and/or sorghum.
+Obushera is produced through the spontaneous fermentation of gelatinized slurries made from flour derived from malted or unmalted millet and/or sorghum.That is; enturire and obutoko are made from sorghum as a raw material, while ekitiribita and obuteire are made from millet mainly.
 The fermentation process typically lasts between 1 and 4 days, though it can extend longer depending on the desired characteristics of the final product.

 Each variety of Obushera has distinct preparation methods and flavor profiles: